MaastrichtU-CDS/projects_ncdc-memorabel_vantage6-node/README.md

 )
 ```
 Each cluster will run it's own docker image for the chosen placeholder which will deploy the algorithm container (in the example, the `user/deep-neural-network`) in the right environment (e.g. the GPU cluster).

+A docker image is available in the following repository: `pmateus/vantage6-node-whitelisted:2.0.0`.

 ## :gift_heart: Contributing
 We hope to continue developing, improving, and supporting **vantage6** with the help of the federated learning community.
 If you are interested in contributing, first of all, thank you!
 Second, please take a look at our [contributing guidelines](https://docs.vantage6.ai/how-to-contribute/how-to-contribute)